-In fact, a lot of the sites that linked to Moz’s guide now also link to my keyword research guide:
+In fact, a lot of the sites that linked to my competitor’s guide now also link to my keyword research guide:

 This approach works so well that I’ve started to double down on definitive guides.

-Which is one of the main reasons that our organic traffic has grown by 19.92% over the last 8 months.
+Which is one of the main reasons that our organic traffic has grown by 19.92% over that 8 months period.

 And it all started from the insight that I got from the “Best by links” report.

-This feature gives you a list of sites that just linked to your site (or a competitor’s site).
+This feature gives you a list of sites that recently linked to your site (or a competitor’s site).